enpicie/aws-terraform-oidc-config/README.md

 This role is intended to be consumed by other Terraform configs that provision IAM resources for specific sets of permissions for different use cases.
 For example, a separate config will provision a role to allow Terraform to manage Lambda and API Gateway resources, and it will consume the role deployed via this repo to do so.

+## Deployments

+- "HCP-Terraform-Role" and OIDC Provider "HCP-Terraform-OIDC-Provider" to AWS
+- "OIDC Execution Role - IAM Perms" variable set to HCP Terraform
+  - Contains reference to the HCP-Terraform-Role role for other Workspaces to consume to provision IAM resources.

 ## Usage

 Add the HCP Terraform Workspace name to `workspace_names` list in [workspaces.tfvars](./terraform/workspaces.tfvars) and push to trigger the GitHub Actions pipeline.